transloadit/uppy/website/src/docs/transloadit.md

 In order for this to work, the upload plugin must assign a publically accessible `uploadURL` property to the uploaded file object.
 The Tus and S3 plugins both do this—for the XHRUpload plugin, you may have to specify a custom `getUploadResponse` function.

+### `alwaysRunAssembly`

+When true, always create and run an Assembly when `uppy.upload()` is called, even if no files were selected.
+This allows running Assemblies that do not receive files, but instead use a robot like [`/s3/import`](https://transloadit.com/docs/transcoding/#s3-import) to download the files from elsewhere, for example for a bulk transcoding job.

 ### `params`

 The Assembly parameters to use for the upload.
-See the Transloadit documentation on [Assembly Instructions](https://transloadit.com/docs/#14-assembly-instructions).
+See the Transloadit documentation on [Assembly Instructions](https://transloadit.com/docs/#14-assembly-instructions). `params` should be a plain JavaScript object, or a JSON string if you are using the [`signature`](#signature) option.

 The `auth.key` Assembly parameter is required.
 You can also use the `steps` or `template_id` options here as described in the Transloadit documentation.